Xayvay/DrivingHistory/README.md

 Before I move forward.
 I want to determine if there is anything else that maybe needed by the driver.
 Well, the driver will have all the correct data needed to be recorded on the report.
 I mean they own their own hours,miles,avgSpeed,etc show they should also write their input on the report.
 Thus,I created a generateDriverReport method for finally recording the drivers properties.

-Now to get average speed I need to have an accumulation of miles and hours.(mph) Seperating these duties into their own methods I created the accumulateMiles method and accuma
+Now to get average speed I need to have an accumulation of miles and hours.(mph) Seperating these duties into their own methods I created the accumulateMiles method and accumalateHours method.

+After going over my driver class it seems pretty much done at the moment so I wanted to move forward with my trips service.
+Which lead me to clean up a few methods I thought I needed in the past but do not need now.
+Since I am not filter through the entire document at once.
+I dont need to have an addTrips method.
+I can simply add trips for each driver when I run into it.
+Thank you past me for making it possible to do either or.
+Now I want to test to confirm the driver and the trips serive is working fine.
+I will create a same text file for testing and create junits.

+###